The Allman Brothers Band: Later years (1997–2014)

 This incarnation of the Allman Brothers Band was well-regarded among fans and the general public, and remained stable and productive.
 "This band is the greatest one since Duane and Berry, and why shouldn't it be?" said Jaimoe.
 The band released their final studio recording, Hittin' the Note (2003), to critical acclaim.
 The record was the first to feature Derek Trucks and the only Allman Brothers album to not feature Betts.
 The band continued to tour throughout the 2000s, remaining a top touring act, regularly attracting more than 20,000 fans.
 The decade closed with a successful run at the Beacon Theatre, in celebration of the band's fortieth anniversary.
 "That [2009 run] was the most fun I've ever had in that building," said Allman, and it was universally regarded within the band as a career highlight.
 The run featured numerous special guests, including Eric Clapton, whom all in the band regarded as the most "special" guest, due to his association with Duane.
 Allman had a liver transplant in 2010, and suffered health setbacks for the following two years.
 He went to rehab in 2012 for addiction following his medical treatments.

-David "Frankie" Toler (born David Wayne Toler on June 28, 1951) died at a hospice care in Bradenton, Florida on June 4, 2011 after a long illness following a liver transplant at the age of 59.
+David "Frankie" Toler died at a hospice care in Bradenton, Florida on June 4, 2011, after a long illness following a liver transplant at the age of 59.

 In 2012, the Allman Brothers started their own music festival, The Peach, which features many associated acts and many genres in addition to two Allman Brothers performances.
 They played a run at the Beacon in 2013 per tradition and after continued to tour.
 In 2014, Haynes and Derek Trucks announced their intention to depart the group at the end of the year.
 The group intended their 2014 run of Beacon shows to be their last, but the residency was cut short when Allman developed bronchitis.
 However, in September 2014, the group played the iconic At Fillmore East album at the Lockn' music festival in Arrington, Virginia.